 Behind all these disparities lies an even deeper, entrenched problem of health inequity in our society, explains Greg Millet, director of public policy at amfAR.

 "It's not by dint of circumstance or luck that predominantly white counties — by and large — have not had as many diagnoses as compared to more diverse counties," he says.
 "There's a systemic issue that's underlying all of this."

 As the pandemic stretches on — and these trends continue — the people meticulously collecting this information are fighting to keep perspective.

 "At the end of the day, these numbers are huge, but each number is a human life lost or affected by this," says Rachel Lee, project manager at the COVID Racial Data Tracker.
 "These are actually people, family members and friends being killed."

-"I pray before each of our [datasets] ships — 'help me to see the people behind these numbers' — because otherwise, they're just going to be numbers."
+"I pray [whenever] our data shifts — 'help me to see the people behind these numbers' — because otherwise, they're just going to be numbers."